quasarframework/quasar/docs/src/pages/quasar-cli/developing-cordova-apps/troubleshooting-and-tips.md

 ---

 ## $q.cordova
-While you are developing a Mobile App with Cordova Mode, you can access `this.$q.cordova` in your Vue files.
+While you are developing a Mobile App with Cordova Mode, you can access `$q.cordova` in your Vue files.
 This is an alias to the global `cordova` Object.

 ## Android Tips